Dhruvsr/dhruvnotes/src/site/notes/IDU/1. Healthcare/12-07-2022 Introduction to Healthcare as an IDU.md

 ---
-{"dg-publish":true,"permalink":"/idu/1-healthcare/12-07-2022-introduction-to-healthcare-as-an-idu/","dgHomeLink":true,"dgPassFrontmatter":false,"dgShowLocalGraph":true}
+dg-publish: true
 ---
 # Answering Questions
 ###### Why do/should I care about understanding the healthcare and the medical system in my country and around the world?
 I should care about understanding [[IDU/1.
-Healthcare/19-07-2022 PRM 1|healthcare]] and medical system in a local and global perspective because it provides a glance into what healthcare facilities are provided to those in need because I may end up needing such a system as well.
+Healthcare/19-07-2022 PRM 1\|healthcare]] and medical system in a local and global perspective because it provides a glance into what healthcare facilities are provided to those in need because I may end up needing such a system as well.
 Understanding this system is crucial for my own local and global perspective, and plays into other pressing concepts and issues.

 ###### Why do I think: learning about health care is an interdisciplinary inquiry?
 I think that learning about health care is an interdisciplinary inquiry because healthcare is not just composed of biology.
 The healthcare industry itself can only function because it employs a range of people that work in various careers, specializing in various disciplines.
 Concepts like logistics.  information technology, and biology which itself is made up of various subfields; they are all needed.
 No industry can successfully exist without the synthetization of multiple disciplines.